-The Treasurer shall keep full and accurate account of the Society’s finances, which shall be audited annually and presented to the AGM.
+The Treasurer shall keep full and accurate account of the Society’s finances, which shall be independently reviewed annually and presented to the AGM.

 An account shall be opened in the name of the Society at a suitable bank or other financial institution.

-The Chairperson, Secretary or Treasurer shall be authorised signatories to act on behalf of the Society in all transactions.
+The Chairperson, Office Administrator or Treasurer shall be authorised signatories to act on behalf of the Society in all transactions.